cryssoft/aix_perf_tools/README.md

     each loop means you gain 0.001 seconds every run).

 USAGE:

+    drr - this one is mostly about exploring the API, so I'll make the 'C' code and the executable available together.  start it up, perform DLPAR changes to memory, CPU, etc. or even change the SMT mode, and you can watch the re-configuration events in effectively real time.  i'd say it's long past time for developers and independent software vendors to watch for these events and auto-scale at the software level.
+AIX has only supported it with a documented API since about AIX 5.2 (check me on this!).

     hbaq - uses older, HBAAPI calls, so HBAs are numbered from zero regardless of fcs# device names.